 These generic tools can assist prospective appointees to understand the requirements of the position and inform new appointees about their role and clarify expectations in the position.

-Agency Governance - Link to governance tools for classified agencies
+Agency Governance - Link to governance tools for provincial agencies

 Justices of the peace are appointed by the Lieutenant Governor in Council on the recommendation of the Attorney General.
 The Justices of the Peace Appointments Advisory Committee (JPAAC) was established in 2007 following amendments to the Justices of the Peace Act.
 JPAAC's duties are to classify applicants for appointment as justices of the peace and to report those classifications to the Attorney General.